AppliedBioinformatics/Brassica_oleracea_rapa_napus_code/README.md

 Code to find mutually incompatible genes

+## 15-SHAP_replotting

+R-code to replot SHAP plots with defaults and values I like, one line per chromosome, a nicer grid and so on

 ## Notebooks
 These contain the XGBoost and Shapley values work used for modeling gene presence/absence variation.